 - Now put another scoop of batter on top of each muffin until the batter just about reaches the top.
 Add nuts now if your adding them to the top of the muffin.

 - Evenly distribute the remaining topping over the top of each muffin.
-Optionally, use a toothpick to poke at the top of each muffin to allow some topping to drip into the batter.
+Optionally, use a toothpick, fork, or spoon to blend the topping int the batter.